Best Homeowners Insurance in South Carolina

 Common home insurance perils in South Carolina

 A standard home insurance policy doesn't cover flooding, but you can purchase a separate flood insurance policy.
-There are two main options if you want to get flood coverage: flood insurance through the NFIP (backed by the U.S. government), or flood insurance through a private flood insurance company.
+There are two main options if you want to get flood coverage: flood insurance through the NFIP, which is backed by the U.S. government, or through a private flood insurance company.

 Methodology